 Q: I am going to retire in the next few years.
 Why should I participate in the classification study?

 A: Your input is important because you are the expert in your job!
-The information you provide is needed to develop accurate job descriptions to assist us to recruit for the position in the future.
+The information you provide is needed to develop accurate job descriptions to assist us in recruiting for the position in the future.

 Q: What methods are we using to conduct our classification study?

-A: We will use multiple data collection methods, such as surveys (online & paper format), focus groups, and job observations.
+A: We typically use multiple data collection methods, such as surveys (online & paper format), focus groups, and job observations.

 Q: What do I have to do?

-A: All employees in the Instructional Support job family will first be invited to participate in a short survey.
-You can either fill out the survey online or pick up a paper copy from the Personnel Commission Office.
-On the survey, employees will then be asked to volunteer to participate in a focus group to talk about their jobs and update their job description together.
-A job observation may be conducted during your work hours if needed.
+A: All employees in the job family will first be invited to participate in a short survey.
+You can either fill out the survey online or ask for a copy to be mailed to you from the Personnel Commission Office.
+On the survey, employees will then be asked to participate in a focus group to talk about their jobs and update their job description together.
+A job observation may be conducted during your work hours if needed. .

 Q: What is a focus group?

-A: A focus group is a small group of employees that will represent all of the employees in a classification.
-These focus groups will meet confidentially with Personnel Commission Staff to offer their input and update their job description.
+A: A focus group is a small group of employees that represents all of the employees in a classification.
+These focus groups meet confidentially with Personnel Commission Staff to offer their input and update their job description.

-Q: How long will a focus group meeting last and where will they be held?
+Q: How long do focus group meetings last and where are they held?

-A: The meetings will last about 60 to 90 minutes and will be held at locations throughout the District.
-The exact dates and locations of the meetings will be announced at a later time.
+A: Meetings generally last about 60 to 90 minutes and are held at locations throughout the District.
+The exact dates and locations of the meetings are announced in advance.

 Q: I received an invite to a focus group and I did not volunteer for it.

-A: Commission Staff may contact you to attend if not enough employees in a classification volunteer or if you are the only employee in the classification.
+A: Commission Staff may contact you to attend a focus group if not enough employees in a classification volunteer or if you are the only employee in a classification.

-Q: Is my union, CSEA, involved in this study?
+Q: Is my union involved in the study?

-A: Yes, CSEA leadership will be involved throughout the study and will review the updated job descriptions and study recommendations prior to Personnel Commission approval.
+A: Yes, union leadership will be involved throughout the study and will review the updated job descriptions and study recommendations prior to Personnel Commission approval.